calamity-inc/warframe-public-export-plus/README.md

 ## Notes

+### ExportArcanes
+- There's several entries with the name "Arcane Fury" and "Arcane Steadfast".
+These can be avoided by checking that `excludeFromCodex` is falsy.

 ### ExportDojoRecipes
 - This `price` (credits), `skipTimePrice` (platinum), and `ingredients` are for Moon clans.
 To convert these e.g. to Ghost clan values, simply divide them by 100 with a lower limit of 1.